Dasharo/vpub/docs/index.md

   <b>The goal of the hackathon</b>
 </h3>

-As an active contributor and promoter of the open-source Dasharo firmware, the 3mdeb Team wants to familiarize attendees with the process of providing coreboot support for the selected platforms.
+As an active contributor, promoter of the open-source firmware and creator of Dasharo open-source firmware distribution, the 3mdeb Team wants to familiarize hackathon attendees with the process of coreboot initial deployment for the selected platforms.
 For this part of the event, 3mdeb will provide the necessary hardware and tools.

 ---